sundyCoder/VLAResearch/HRS_RL.md

     <img src="images/policy_fusion_methods.png" width="600">

 16. "PoCo: Policy Composition from and for Heterogeneous Robot Learning" [[Paper]](https://arxiv.org/pdf/2402.02511) [[Code]](https://liruiw.github.io/policycomp)
+    * Mixture policy: the resulting policy is the average of the main and all sub-policies
+    * Product Policy (PP): the resulting policy is the product of the main and all sub-policies
+    * Entropy-Threshold Policy (ET): we compute the entropy of all policies at state st and find the sub-policy k∗ with minimum entropy
+    * Entropy-Weighted Mixture Policy (EW): the resulting policy is a weighted average of the main policy and the minimum-entropy sub-policy.

 17. "Robot Fleet Learning via Policy Merging" [[Paper]](https://arxiv.org/abs/2310.01362) [[Code]](https://github.com/liruiw/Fleet-Tools)

 ### 3. Common and Platform
 1. "Revisiting Some Common Practices in Cooperative Multi-Agent Reinforcement Learning " [[Paper]](https://arxiv.org/abs/2206.07505)